Matmul High-level API Enabling Multi-core K-axis Staggered Access to Device Memory

 Obtaining Profile Data

-Use the msProf tool to obtain the operator simulation pipeline and board profiling data, and focus on the pipeline of MTE2.
+Use the msProf tool to obtain the Operator Simulation Pipeline and On-board Profiling data, and focus on analyzing the MTE2 pipeline.

 Analyzing Main Bottlenecks

-The following figure shows the profile data (PipeUtilization.csv) before tuning.
-The average value of aic_mte2_ratio is 0.93.
-MTE2 accounts for a large proportion of the total operator execution duration.
-The current operator is MTE2 Bound.
-In this example, the matrix is split in the M and N directions.
-The single-core shape [singleCoreM, singleCoreN, singleCoreK] is [128, 512, 6144], and the basic block shape [baseM, baseN, baseK] is [128, 256, 64], each time the data of matrix A is loaded, there is a possibility that multiple cores access the same GM address at the same time.
-As a result, an address conflict occurs, the MTE2 transfer efficiency decreases, and the MTE2 execution time increases.
+The profiling data (PipeUtilization.csv) before optimization is as follows.
+The average value of aic_mte2_ratio reaches 0.93 μs, indicating that MTE2 occupies a high proportion of the overall operator execution duration.
+The operator is currently MTE2 Bound.
+In this case, the matrix is tiled in the M and N directions.
+The single-core shape [singleCoreM, singleCoreN, singleCoreK] is [128, 512, 6144], and the basic block shape [baseM, baseN, baseK] is [128, 256, 64].
+Each time the data of matrix A is loaded, there is a possibility that multiple cores access the same GM address at the same time, causing an address conflict.
+As a result, the MTE2 movement efficiency decreases and the MTE2 execution duration increases.

-The transfer efficiency of MTE2 can also be verified by checking its bandwidth usage.
-As shown in the following figure, the average bandwidth usage of MTE2 is only 34.4% after Memory.csv is analyzed.
+The movement efficiency of MTE2 can also be verified by checking its bandwidth utilization.
+As shown in the following figure, the analysis of Memory.csv shows that the average bandwidth utilization of MTE2 is only 34.4%.

-According to the OpBasicInfo.csv file, the total operator execution time before tuning is 98.72 μs.
+According to the OpBasicInfo.csv file, the overall execution time of the operator is 98.72 μs before optimization.

 Optimization Solution

-For details about the complete example of enabling staggered access to the memory along the K axis, see operator sample for staggered data loading along the K axis.
-The main steps to enable this function are as follows:
+For details about the complete example of enabling multi-core K-axis staggered access to device memory, see operator sample for staggered data loading along the K axis.
+The procedure for enabling the function is as follows:

 1